bencornelis/hair_salon/README.md

 ## About

-Hair salon app with the following features:
+Hair salon Sinatra app (Ruby v 2.2.0) with the following features:

 - users can add, delete, update, and view clients and stylists
 - users can assign/reassign clients to stylists